Salam-pc/Salam-pc/README.md

-- 👋 Hi, I’m @Salam-pc Backend developer
+- 👋 Hi, I’m @Salam-pc mobile developer
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in server handling
-- 🌱 I’m currently learning angular js
+- 🌱 I’m a flutter developer with basic knowledge in node Express
 - 💞️ I’m looking to collaborate on interesting ideas
 - 📫 How to reach me salu8656@gmail.com